How to Prevent Dumping Syndrome After Gastric Bypass Surgery

 Early Phases of Dumping Syndrome

-There are two phases of dumping syndrome – the early phase and the late phase.
-During the early phase, patients may experience symptoms of dumping syndrome as early as 30 to 60 minutes after a meal.
+There are two phases of this syndrome – the early phase and the late phase.
+During the early phase, patients may experience symptoms as early as 30 to 60 minutes after a meal.

 Early symptoms of dumping syndrome can include: